 Preschoolers and rising kindergartners.
 Parents and caregivers must remain in children’s area during story time.

 Put on your favorite pajamas, grab the kids and join us for the latest addition to our story time lineup.
 Pajama Story Time is an hour of fun, filled with stories, songs and activities – perfect for working parents and their young children.
 Pajamas aren’t required, but they are encouraged!
 This story time is perfect for working parents and their young children.

 Sensory Story Time

-A smaller, quieter more structured and adaptive story time for preschool children with special needs.
+A smaller, quieter more structured and adaptive story time for children ages 2 – 6 with special needs.
+Runs about 30 minutes and is followed by play time for children and parents to socialize.
 Children must be accompanied by parent or caregiver.
 Registration required.
 Call 540-422-8500 ext.
 6864.

 1000 Books Before Kindergarten